Eastern Virginia Medical School: Rankings

+in Best Medical Schools: Primary Care, #52 in Most Diverse Medical Schools (tie), #52 in Most Graduates Practicing in Health Professional Shortage Areas, #101 in Most Graduates Practicing in Primary Care (tie), #134 in Most Graduates Practicing in Rural Areas, #27 in Physician Assistant (tie), and #140 in Public Health (tie).

+Programs

 In 2016, EVMS implemented the Care Forward curriculum that teaches medical students through a system-based approach.
 Community services play a big part of the curriculum as students have several tracks of service projects that eventually lead to a specific keystone project to be completed before graduation.

-In 2021, the EVMS MD program was ranked 48th in U.S. News & World Report "Best Medical Schools: Primary Care," and Physician Assistant program was ranked 33rd in the nation.

-In 2015, EVMS's Physician Assistant program was ranked 25th in the nation, and its program to train MD's was ranked 42nd in U.S. News & World Report "Best Medical Schools: Primary Care"; the latter had previously been ranked 44th (2014) and 55th (2013).

-In addition to these degrees, as of this date, EVMS offers a variety of other medical training (degree programs), including the Bachelor of Science, Master of Science, Master of Public Health, and Ph.D..
+Besides MD training, EVMS offers a variety of other medical training (degree programs), including the Bachelor of Science, Master of Science, Master of Public Health, and Ph.D.
 It also offers a joint M.D./Master of Business Administration with the College of William & Mary.

-Major research centers
+Research centers

 Leroy T. Canoles Jr. Cancer Research Center

 The George L. Wright Jr. Proteomics Lab, a leader in the field, is now housed within this new center for cancer research.
 The center also includes a Biorepository that collects, processes and stores biological specimens and associated data.
 The Biorepository currently has 70,000 human samples available.
 The center is named in honor of Norfolk lawyer, community leader and philanthropist Leroy T. "Buddy" Canoles Jr.